 A recipe for Poffertjes (Dutch Mini Pancakes)!
-These little puffed pancakes are topped with butter and sprinkling of powdered sugar for quite the delicious treat.
+These little puffed pancakes are topped with butter and a dusting of powdered sugar for quite the delicious treat.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-A basic, slightly sweetened yeast-based batter is simply whisked together until smooth.
-After resting at room temperature for about an hour until puffed and bubbly, the mixture is poured in small individual cavities of a special Poffertjespan (Poffertjes Pan).
+A slightly sweetened, yeast-based batter is simply whisked together until smooth.
+After resting at room temperature for about an hour until bubbly, the mixture is poured into small individual cavities of a special Poffertjespan (Poffertjes Pan).

 The batter is cooked on each side until golden and served warm from the pan with a few dots of butter and a sprinkling of powdered sugar.